y3owk1n/nvs/README.md

 - **Version Switching:**
   Switch between installed versions in a snap. **nvs** updates a global symlink so your preferred version is always just a command away.
 - **Config Switching:**
-  Easily toggle between Neovim configurations by scanning ~/.config (including symlinks) and setting NVIM_APPNAME interactively or via a direct subcommand argument.
+  Easily toggle between Neovim configurations by scanning `~/.config` (including symlinks) and setting `NVIM_APPNAME` interactively or via a direct subcommand argument.
 - **Remote Version Listing:**
   List all available remote releases (stable, nightly, etc.) with cached results to avoid GitHub rate limits ⚡.
 Need fresh data?
 Just add the `force` flag.
 - **Upgrade for Stable and Nightly:**
   Easily upgrade your installed stable and/or nightly versions.
 The upgrade command checks if you’re already on the latest version and only performs an upgrade if needed.
 - **Uninstallation & Reset:**
   Remove individual versions or reset your entire configuration with ease.
-The reset command now clears data in the OS-appropriate configuration and cache directories (or their environment variable overrides) and remove the nvim symlinked binary from bin.
-(Full cleanup?
-See the caveats! ⚠️)
 - **Cross-Platform:**
   Works on macOS (Intel & Apple Silicon), Linux, and Windows.
-- **Global Symlink Management:**
-  Automatically creates a consistent global binary in your designated bin directory for a seamless experience.
 - **Verbose Logging:**
   Run with the `--verbose` flag to see detailed logs during directory initialization, reset, and other operations.

 ## 🚀 Installation

-### Install with `install.sh`
+### Install with our install script

 You can install **nvs** with a single command that downloads and executes our installation script.
 The script automatically detects your operating system and architecture and installs the appropriate binary.